catonfire57/flashthebot/README.md

-P.S - ignore, this is just for saving the code online...
+P.S - ignore, this is just for saving the code online haha...